Taiwo Odubiyi

-Taiwo Iredele Odubiyi (born 29 May 1965) is a Nigerian author, pastor, international speaker, and a marriage and relationship counsellor.
-Married and blessed with children, Taiwo has written over 29 award-winning inspirational romance novels; 9 children's books; and self-help books on rape, relationships, and Christian living, with new novels/books being published every year.
+Taiwo Iredele Odubiyi is a Nigerian author, pastor, international speaker, and a marriage and relationship counsellor.
+Taiwo has written romance novels; children's books; and self-help books on rape, relationships, and Christian living.
 She is the founder of the Pastor Taiwo Odubiyi Ministries.
 She was a columnist in The Nigerian Canadian News, The National Mirror, and The US immigration Newspaper.
 She is the host of the podcast, It's All About You, and the YouTube program, TenderHeartsLink (teachings on relationships for the single and the married).

 Life

-Taiwo Iredele Odubiyi was born into the family of Jonathan Olufemi Soyombo and Victoria Olubamwo Soyombo.
-She and her twin brother are the youngest in the family of seven children.
-She was born in Abeokuta and was raised in Lagos.
-She attended Reagan Memorial Baptist Secondary school and graduated from a Polytechnic University, with an HND in accounting.
-She also has her masters in Business Administration from FUTA, Akure.
 She and her husband, Sola Odubiyi, were ordained as pastors in 1996, under the spiritual leadership of the both now late pastors Taiwo Odukoya and Bimbo Odukoya (the co-founders of the Fountain of Life Church in Lagos, Nigeria).
 She has three daughters.

 Pastor Taiwo Odubiyi Ministries

 The Pastor Taiwo Odubiyi Ministries is responsible for publishing the award-winning inspirational novels and informative books; counselling individuals on relationships and how to live better lives; spreading the Word and the love of God everywhere through the TV and radio program It's All About You!; TenderHeartsLink on YouTube; and holding regular programs (programs) and seminars for teens, singles, women and married couples.
 The Taiwo Odubiyi Ministries Blog contains inspirational notes and Bible Verses to help encourage individuals from every walk of life.